 Successful schools thrive when they are enriched by the time, talent or treasure shared by those in the community who believe in the value of an education provided by a private and independent program.
-Island Pacific Academy and all of our students benefit from the philanthropic efforts of our parents and extended community.
+Island Pacific Academy and all of our students benefit from the philanthropic support of our parents, faculty and staff, alumni and extended community.